MichaelBarney/AoG_PrivacyPolicy/English.md

 **Privacy policy**

-{Your Name} created the application {Application Name} as a free application.
+{Your Name} created the application {Action Name} as a free application.
 This SERVICE is provided by {Your Name}, at no cost and is intended for use as is.

 This page is used to inform visitors about my policies with the collection, use and disclosure of Personal Information, if someone decides to use my Service.